databendlabs/openraft/guide/src/upgrade-v07-v08.md

 - Enabling `compat-07` feature flags.

-Openraft uses a `RaftStorage` implementation provided by the application to store presistent data.
+Openraft uses a `RaftStorage` implementation provided by the application to store persistent data.
 When upgrading from v0.7 to v0.8, it is important to ensure that the updated `RaftStorage` is backward compatible and can read the data written by v0.7 openraft, in addition to reading and writing v0.8 openraft data.
 This ensures that the application continues to function smoothly after upgrade.